Spring and summer varieties in decorative apothecary style bottles. Available in 4 oz., 8 oz., and 16 oz. sizes.

 your honey crystallizes, it may be restored to liquid form by allowing

-bottle to stand for several hours to a day in a 120-degree water bath or
+bottle to stand for several hours in a 130-degree water bath or

 other form of controlled heat.
 Pasteurization temperature is 165

 degrees.
 In order to retain as much of the living enzymes in honey as